robertovacante/inside-OLS/README.md

 Mata is a matrix programming language that can be used by those who want to perform matrix calculations interactively and by those who want to add new features to Stata.

-In this case, this simulation can be useful as a replication of the beta coefficients in a regression analysis through OLS in Mata.
+In this case, this simulation can be useful as a replication of the beta coefficient in a regression analysis through OLS in Mata.

 ## Introduction
 In matrix form, the sample regression function is: